NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 ### Task 2: Your Task

 Get your expert marketing strategist to help you brainstorm ideas for other strategic focuses of the business.
-Remember to use the system message to give your assistant some content.
+Please load the prompt message we just looked at to give your assistant some context.
 Either come up with your own idea or see below for ideas to give inspiration:

 1. Help me to strategise with three selling points for our "Gasoline Best" strategy promoting our best-in-class gasoline tools to consumer users.